John O'Neill (sociologist)

-John O'Neill (1933-2022) was a Canadian sociologist, phenomenologist, and social theorist known for his writings on critical social theory, philosophy, political economy, literary theory, psychoanalysis, and mass culture.
+John O'Neill (July 17, 1933 - September 7, 2022) was an English sociologist, phenomenologist, and social theorist known for his writings on critical social theory, philosophy, political economy, literary theory, psychoanalysis, and mass culture.
 O’Neill was the author, editor, and translator of over 30 books and hundreds of articles, many of which have been translated into French, German, Japanese, and Mandarin.
 O’Neill's work focuses on the notion of corporeal knowledge and embodiment as mediated by familial relationships and social welfare.
 O’Neill was Distinguished Professor of Sociology at York University (Emeritus), where he also co-founded the Programme in Social and Political Thought in 1972.

 O'Neill was founder of the Communications and Culture Joint Programme at York and Ryerson University, Senior Scholar at the Laidlaw Foundations’ Children at Risk Programme and Centre for Comparative Literature at the University of Toronto.
 He became a Fellow of the Royal Society of Canada in 1985.
 He was also co-editor of the International Quarterly, Philosophy of the Social Sciences and The Journal of Classical Sociology, and associate editor of Body & Society.
 Michel de Montaigne, Giambattista Vico, G. W. F. Hegel, Karl Marx, Sigmund Freud, Maurice Merleau-Ponty, Herbert Marcuse, and Michel Foucault are among O’Neill’s many intellectual influences.